d-bl/MAE-gf/docs/droste.md

 ### Generate diagrams (color coded / threads)

-After completing the stitches for the second step in the form below, click on the picture of the desired type of rose-ground units.
+After completing the stitches for the second step in the form below, click on the button of the desired type of rose-ground units.
 In the page that will appear next, click the ![](../images/wand.png) in the advanced section for the thread diagram.